 I am a general adult psychiatrist and I provide both psychotherapy and medication management services.
 Meeting with a psychiatrist can be a difficult step towards self-discovery.
 However, I believe that with a strong therapeutic relationship, we can create a collaborative environment for us to safely discuss your unique life experiences and needs in order to ultimately achieve a greater sense of well-being.
 Whether our focus is on medication or intensive psychotherapy, I cherish the opportunity to be a part of your journey.

 My areas of expertise include anxiety and panic, depression, trauma, obsessive compulsive disorder, ADHD, insomnia, relational conflict, life transitions, and acculturation issues.
 I practice psychotherapy with a psychodynamic focus, and I have completed additional training in this therapeutic approach through the San Francisco Center for Psychoanalysis.
 However, I do take an eclectic approach to care with individualized treatment plans, applying concepts from cognitive behavioral therapy, goal-oriented therapy, supportive therapy, and mindfulness therapy, among others, augmented by medication when appropriate.
-I also have additional training in sports psychiatry and welcome professional and recreational athletes of all levels who wish to address physical, emotional, and psychological impasses through therapy and/or medication interventions.
+I have also completed additional training in sports psychiatry through the International Society of Sports Psychiatry and welcome professional and recreational athletes of all levels who wish to address physical, emotional, and psychological impasses through therapy and/or medication interventions.

 I will also add that I am Indian-American, born and raised in the Bay Area, with a particular interest in how cultural demands, socio-environmental pressures, and trauma, both in the past and present, can impact the mental health and overall functioning of Bay Area natives and transplants.